MLOps-Courses/mlops-coding-course/docs/0. Overview/index.md

 - **[0.2.
 Datasets](./0.2.
 Datasets.md)**: Offers a comprehensive look at various types of datasets, their importance throughout the AI/ML project lifecycle, and guidance on selecting the most suitable datasets.
 - **[0.3.
 Platforms](./0.3.
 Platforms.md)**: Discusses how to choose an MLOps platform that best fits organizational needs, highlighting the course's agnostic approach to specific platforms.
 - **[0.4.
 Mentoring](./0.4.
 Mentoring.md)**: Details the mentoring services provided by the course creators, emphasizing the benefits of personalized advice and support.
 - **[0.5.
 Assistants](./0.5.
-Assistants.md)**: Introduces the specialized OpenAI GPT-based assistant tailored for this course, including tips on leveraging it effectively.
+Assistants.md)**: Introduces the specialized online assistant tailored for this course, including tips on leveraging it effectively.
 - **[0.6.
 Resources](./0.6.
 Resources.md)**: Clarifies the extra resources available to enhance the course content and explains how participants can contribute to the course's open-source materials.